-You won’t believe… it was said centuries ago (extraction of famous persons and scientist about health and healthy lifestyle)
+You won’t believe… it was said centuries ago

 There's little doubt that your wellness ranks above any material possession, career progression or financial milestone that you would ever achieve.
 Unfortunately, most of us don't realize just how important and invaluable our health is until it is too late and we're stuck with a debilitating disease for the rest of our natural lives.
 You can literally replace any material possession, rank or position you have in this world, except your health once it goes out of the window.
 And the following health and wellness quotes ought to be a stark reminder of just how critical both our physical and mental wellbeing is, when it's all said and done.